sabcodes/sta141B-final/README.md

 Colleges in the rural fringe have the least number of cases per capita overall, however there is some variation from state to state.

-Please see the Data-Graphs jupyter notebook in the root directory for further conclusions.
+Please see the Data-Graphs jupyter notebook file in the root directory for further conclusions.